LudoWhereat/ogc-api-features/step13/README.md

 `Example app listening at http://localhost:80`

-In je browser of via PostMan
+In your browser of via PostMan

 Landing Page:
 - http://localhost/kontich/collections/groendienst/items